HeardLibrary/digital-scholarship/script/codegraf/rstats.md

 breadcrumb: stats
 ---

-# CodeGraf - Introduction to stats with R
+# CodeGraf - Introduction to stats with R module

 [Factors and the t-test of means](../../026) 33 minutes